ianmiell/shutit/README.md

 ```
 configs/README.md                  - README for filling out if required
-resources/README.md                - README for filling out if required
 run.sh                             - Script to run modules built with build.sh
 build.sh                           - Script to build the module
 ```